 A trip to the beach always means beach birds.
-Much like the Black Skimmer in the top picture, they seemingly stand by the water’s edge ready to meet and greet beach visitors at the first light of day.
+Much like the Black-necked Stilt in top video, they seemingly stand by the water’s edge ready to meet and greet visitors at the first light of day.

 Informally we call them gulls, terns, plovers, sandpipers and more.
 Formally they group together as water birds, (order Charadriiformes) and they not only share the beach with humans, they also share many freshwater shorelines with them from coast to coast.
 This special covers representative species of shorebirds such as gulls, plovers and sandpipers for help with basic identification questions.

 According to the American Birding Association (ABA), Charadriiformes divided into ten families and 172 species.
 Taking into consideration the ABA’s total species count of 969 North American birds, our favorite beach birds constitute 17.75% of the total number of North American birds.

 Most casual birders rightly associate common families such as the sandpipers (Scolopacidae) and the gulls (Laridae), with their trip to the beach.
 That makes sense because they account for roughly two-thirds of all shorebird species.
 Shorebird diversity extends to other species with common names such as plovers, stilts, avocets, snipes and oystercatchers.
 Please press one of the buttons at the top of the page to learn more about any of these families.

 Despite the absence of sport hunting, many shorebird populations are declining.
 A group of governmental and nongovernmental organizations surveyed the native shorebird population and released an action plan to help stabilize their population declines.
 A 2004 re-evaluation listed seven species as highly imperiled:

 - Mountain Plover